WebOrigami/docs/content/pattern/transform.md

   <figcaption>Map of HTML content</figcaption>
 </div>

-A `Map` associates keys with values, so the fact the transformation will affect both keys and values makes a `Map` a good choice for representing the transformation's input and output.
+A `Map` associates keys with values, so the fact the transformation affects both keys and values makes a `Map` a good choice for representing the transformation's input and output.

 ## Rough in the transformation